 Tweets are one of our most visible brand elements, so it’s important that they are presented correctly.
 In its most basic state, a Tweet is composed of the @username, Tweet text, and timestamp.
 For guidance on how to display Tweets in various contexts, please see our display requirements.

 TWITTER GLOSSARY / THE MORE YOU KNOW

 We often use specific terminology to talk about our product and experience.
-Remember that Tweet and Retweet must always be capitalized in both noun and verb forms.
+Remember that Tweet and Retweet must always be capitalised in both noun and verb forms.

 Direct Messages are private messages between the sender and recipient.
-Tweets sent over SMS become messages when they begin with “d username” to specify whom the message is for.
+Tweets sent via text message become direct messages when they begin with “d username” to specify whom the message is for.